Supporting Persons with Disabilities in Enhancing their Quality of Life. Evenings, Overnights & Weekend hours available.

 A qualified individual responsible for supporting individuals with disabilities in their day-to-day living needs; including habilitation, building community and family/friend support, supervision, health and safety, and providing choices to enhance their quality of life.

 1. Provides direct support and supervision to individuals.

 3. Maintains/Monitors the safety and cleanliness of home/apartment.

-4. Participates in assigned assessments, individualized planning, and skill training and behavioral deceleration programs, including recording data.
+4. Participates in assigned assessments, individualized planning, skill training, and behavioral deceleration programs, including recording data.

 6. Assists individuals in the self-administration of medications and keeps documentation as assigned.

-7. Assists individuals in arranging outings, in making purchases, and providing opportunities for community integration and inclusion.
+7. Assists individuals in arranging outings, making purchases, and providing opportunities for community integration and inclusion.

 8. Assists individuals in menu planning, shopping, preparation of meals, and cleanup.

 9. Intervenes effectively in response to challenging behaviors exhibited by individuals served.

 10. Documents in writing and reports suspected incidents of abuse, exploitation, and neglect to APS, the Director of Services, and other appropriate agencies and individuals.